-New Delegated Regulation published in the Official Journal
+New delegated regulation published in the Official Journal

 Newly added to the list